cozy/cozy-ui/react/CozyDialogs/Readme.md

 * disableTitleAutoPadding : `<boolean>` (optional) Disable title padding calculation that would prevent overlapping with close and back buttons
   * if set to `true` then you should handle those CSS properties by yourself or title will take 100% of width
   * if set to `false` then title will take only available space between close and back buttons regarding which of `onClose` or `onBack` props are defined or not
+* disableGutters : `<boolean>` To disable the margins and paddings of the inner content
 * title : `<node>` Title of the modal
 * content : `<node>` Content of the modal
 * actions : `<node>` Actions of the modal